underscor1ng/dealhunter/README.md

 What Is This?

-Deal Hunter is a one-of-a-kind search tool built specifically for New Jersey that surfaces homes where the seller is open to **creative terms** — meaning you may be able to step into their existing mortgage, negotiate payments directly, or get into a home with far less friction than the traditional route requires.
+Deal Hunter is a one-of-a-kind search tool built specifically for you and it surfaces homes where the seller is open to **creative terms** — meaning you may be able to step into their existing mortgage, negotiate payments directly, or get into a home with far less friction than the traditional route requires.

 It searches across every major listing platform at once and brings back only what matters: actual property listings, nothing else.